 Held over 7 days in February, Sapporo snow festival is the most popular and well known festival in the country.

-The festival is a celebration of local cuisine, culture, winter sports, and the relationship of Sapporo and other cities around the world.
+The festival is a celebration of local cuisine, culture, winter sports, and the relationship of Sapporo with other cities around the world.

 Seeing animals in the winter months